 New York is only trading Anthony Volpe if it gets a superstar with multiple years of contract control back.
 He’s a must for Washington to even consider picking up the phone.
 The hype surrounding Jasson Dominguez has died, but he’s still a teenager and worth pairing with top prospects Oswald Peraza and Everson Pereira.

 Gleyber Torres gets a fresh start in Washington, a change of scenery to see if his old form can be unlocked.
-Meanwhile, Michael King comes over in the deal as an arm to be stretched out before joining the rotation.
+Meanwhile, Clarke Schmidt comes over in the deal as an arm to be stretched out before joining the rotation.
 One possibility, New York flipping Gallo in a three-team deal and sending the prospect it receives to the Nationals.